Meet our staff

 She has a doctorate of folklore and American studies from IU.

+Khurram Sheikh is a PhD candidate at the Media School whose research explores the intersections of Migration and Cinema within the field of postcolonial studies, diaspora cinema, and film festival studies.
+He focuses on diaspora artists and filmmakers through an institutional lens, particularly film festivals and collectives, to examine contemporary film practices.
+His work investigates how migrant experiences through films are shaped by identity, nationhood, regionalization, and transnational movements.
 Professionally, Khurram has worked as the Co-Director of In Light Film Festival 2024.
 He has taught the Film Festivals course (Fall 2023) and has been a fellow of Decolonizing Muslim Women in Media (2022-2023), and Film Talents (2017-2018).

 Daisy Stricler is currently pursuing a B.F.A. in Cinematic Arts at Indiana University Bloomington, concentrating on documentary filmmaking and biopics.
 She is passionate about uncovering and sharing underrepresented stories and bringing awareness to diverse perspectives, ensuring that voices often overlooked are heard.
 Her work focuses on interpersonal narratives, as she strives to make a meaningful impact through documentary cinema.